crusopaul/pgde/README.md

 The latter implementations are built from `from_row`.

-Most of the complex PostgreSQL types are not supported, namely arrays.
-Consequently `Vec` types on structs are not currently supported.

 ## Features
 A variety of features provide support for additional implementation and types.